 Here are some helpful tips for getting the most from your dog-walking service:

 First and foremost, your dog walker is there for your dog to have fun, get some exercise, and be safe :) Here are some friendly tips for ensuring the process goes smoothly.
-Feel free to comment with tips of your own!
+Feel free to comment with tips of your own!- Please ensure your dog has ID tags with an up-to-date name and phone number, as well as rabies vaccine tag and city license tags.
+Owners are responsible for any fines if the dog is found without a city license.

-• Please ensure the dog has a properly-fitting collar.
+- Please ensure the dog has a properly-fitting collar.
 The collar should not be able to slip on and off over the dogs head as this means it is loose enough for the dog to back out of it.
 The collar should be tightened so that you can comfortably slide 2 or 3 fingers underneath it.

-• Please provide a regular, 6-foot nylon leash, or let us know if you do not have one and we will supply one of our own.
+- Please provide a regular, 6-foot nylon leash, or let us know if you do not have one and we will supply one of our own.
 While retractable leashes are tempting as they give the dog more room to roam and explore, they are dangerous and make it very difficult to control the dog should your dog-walker encounter an unexpected situation, such as an off-leash dog or a cyclist trying to pass on a narrow path.
 Similarly, if the leash is too short, this prevents the dog from sniffing and getting the most enjoyment out of his walk.

-• Be up-front and honest about your dog's health and behaviour.
+- Be up-front and honest about your dog's health and behaviour.
 Dog-walkers often walk many dogs in a day, so it is very important you let them know if your dog has anything that could be contagious.
 You may need to cancel that day's walk, or your dog-walker may need to bring a change of clothes so as not to spread any illness to other dogs.
 Your dog's health and safety are the first priority.

-• Don't be afraid to tell your dog-walker if your dog is reactive or has a challenging behaviour you are working with.
+- Don't be afraid to tell your dog-walker if your dog is reactive or has a challenging behaviour you are working with.
 Knowledge will help your dog-walker be well prepared and keep everyone safe.

-• If your dog pulls on leash, please provide a properly-fitted head-collar or anti-pull harness.
+- If your dog pulls on leash, please provide a properly-fitted head-collar or anti-pull harness.
 Your dog-walker wants your dog to enjoy his walk, not to be choking himself trying to pull his way down the street.
 Ask for help if you are unsure as to what is the best tool for your dog or if you need help fitting the collar.

-• If you have any questions or concerns at all, please ask!
+- If you have any questions or concerns at all, please ask!
 Your dog-walker is there for your peace of mind and for your dog's enjoyment.
 If you are ever unsure of anything or have any suggestions, don't be afraid to communicate with the owner or supervisor, they are there to help and ensure everything is to your satisfaction.

 Please keep in mind that these are suggestions and not "rules" - you are your dog's advocate and are the final say in how your dog is cared for :) Pawsitive Pet Care (formerly Sturgeon Park Pet Care) provides personalized notebooks to all our regular clients to facilitate communication between clients and their dog-walkers.
 If you are a current client, please feel free to use those notebooks or contact Jillian any time.
 Happy Thanksgiving and thank you for allowing us to do what we love!